-Newport community profiles bring together a range of information about Newport, its people and communities and their needs in a standard, easy-to-use format.
+Newport community profiles contain information about Newport, its people and communities and their needs in a standard, easy-to-use format.

-The profiles are designed to provide an overview of the population by presenting a range of data including population, diversity, households, health, education, housing, benefits and levels of deprivation.
+The profiles provide an overview of the population using data including population, diversity, households, health, education, housing, benefits and levels of deprivation.

-The information is given through a series of charts and graphs with supporting thematic map analysis, with key bullet points and narrative.
+The information is given in a series of charts and graphs with supporting map analysis, key points and context.

-Where appropriate the Newport and Wales averages are included in the charts and graphs for comparison purposes.
+Newport and Wales averages are included in the charts and graphs for comparison where appropriate.

 The Census of Population and Households section is taken from 2011 Census data and mid-year population estimates.

-The profiles have been produced in collaboration with a wide range of partners.
+The profiles have been produced with partner organisations.

-This incorporates the previous work undertaken within the ward profiles and meets the needs of the Well-being of Future Generations (Wales) Act 2015.
+These incorporate previous ward profile work and meet the needs of the Well-being of Future Generations (Wales) Act 2015.

 Twenty community well-being profiles have been developed along with a community well-being profile for Newport as a whole.

-The community well-being profiles were signed off by the Public Services Board on 25 April 2017 following a consultation with a number of statutory consultees including its own members, other partners, local authority scrutiny committee, voluntary sector organisations and the public.
+The community well-being profiles were signed off by the Public Services Board on 25 April 2017 after consultation with Board members, other partners, local authority scrutiny committee, voluntary sector organisations and the public.